A “Peek” in My Pantry & Fridge too!

 • Various organic fruits cut into chunks (for making smoothies)

 • Various organic veggies (for quick additions to soups, stews and other meals)

-• Homemade organic baked goods, such as GF breads, muffins, pancakes and cookies
+• Homemade GF baked goods, such as GF breads, muffins, pancakes and cookies

 Hope you’ve enjoyed a “peek” into my pantry (and fridge too)!
 Just remember to take it slow and set goals!